Theory of resonant x-ray scattering with ultrafast intense pulses: Methods and modelling

 Following the approach for one-electron system described in Ref.~\cite{NLCPRA_1}, similar equations for $\psi^{(0)}$ and $\psi_{\boldsymbol{k},\boldsymbol{\epsilon}} ^{(1)}$ a $N$-electron system can be derived.

 Here $W(t)$ is a windowing function that adiabatically turns on and off the perturbative interaction between the electrons and the quantized outgoing field~\cite{NLCPRA_1, Sakurai_adv}.
-For non-resonant scattering, the windowing function needs to have a value of 1 only for the duration of the pulse.
-The results do not depend on the choice of windowing function provided the windowing function is sufficiently smooth~\cite{NLCPRA_1}.
+For non-resonant scattering, a windowing function that smoothly reaches a value of 1 for the duration of the pulse is sufficient.